dustinwhisman/dustinwhisman.com/pages/writing/web-accessibility-specialist-certification/semantic-structure-and-navigation.md

 - `q` is ignored by screen readers, so use normal quotation characters instead
 - Inline code should use the `code` element (even though screen readers ignore it) and be stylized to be visually distinct from its surrounding text
 - Blocks of code should be formatted with the `pre` element
-- Use `del` for strike-through with caution, since screen readers won’t announce that the text has been deleted–use a text-based alternative with hidden text or something to convey the correct meaning
+- Use `del` for strike-through with caution, since screen readers won’t announce that the text has been deleted—use a text-based alternative with hidden text or something to convey the correct meaning
 - `ins` is the same for inserted text, screen readers will ignore it, so provide a text-based alternative
 - Use `mark` for highlighting text, but again, screen readers ignore it